mnot/I-D/http-patch-status/draft.md

 # Introduction

+{{RFC5246}} defines the HTTP PATCH method as a means of selectively updating the state of a resource on a server.
+This document complements that specification by specifying a means for a server to selectively update a stored response on a client -- usually, in a cache {{I-D.ietf-httpbis-p6-cache}}.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

+This document uses the Augmented BNF defined by {{RFC5246}}, and additionally uses the entity-tag rule defined in {{I-D.ietf-httpbis-p4-conditional}}.

-# The 2xx Patch Status Code
+# The 2xx Patch Status Code {#status}

-The 2xx (Patch) status code allows a response to patch a stored response in a cache, by reusing some mechanisms from {{}}.
+The 2xx (Patch) status code allows a response to patch a stored response in a cache, by reusing some mechanisms from {{RFC5789}}.
 In some sense, it is the complement of the HTTP PATCH request method.

 TODO: is this a 2xx or 3xx?